Old man: Years ago, I climbed the mountains, even though it was forbidden. Kirk: Why is it forbidden? Old man: I am not sure,

 - The movie The Mole People featured a team of scientists going down, down beneath the surface of the Earth to find another society of humans, along with the eponymous Mole People.

-- Journey To The Centre Of The Earth implies that there is a second sun at the core of our own planet, meaning we live on the outside of such a sphere.
+- Journey to the Center of the Earth implies that there is a second sun at the core of our own planet, meaning we live on the outside of such a sphere.
 At the time, before the discovery of radioactive elements, this was

 the mainstream one of several speculated scientific explanations for the Earth's internal heat.